Ava and SSD Delancey 2

 • Providing various levels of deep pressure to prevent or respond to over-stimulation or dysregulation

-• Interrupting repetitive behaviors
+• Interrupting stimming, or repetitive behaviors

 • Resting their head in the person’s lap to ease anxiety or agitation and provide opportunity for tactile interaction